A partner academy in the John Taylor MAT

 Pupils know that they have a voice in the school that is heard, are able to make democratic decisions and point to improvements that they feel need to be made to enhance provision for them in school.

-We have a School Council, Anti-Bullying Ambassadors, Eco-Warriors, Happiness Heroes, Safeguarding Advocates and Reading Ambassadors with elected representatives from each class in the school.
+We have a School Council, Anti-Bullying Ambassadors, Earth Elementals, Happiness Heroes, Safeguarding Advocates and Reading Ambassadors with elected representatives from each class in the school.
 All children are able to put themselves forward to their classmates and a ballot is held and pupils are voted for.
 Meetings are guided by an agenda, chaired by a member of staff and pupils ensure that they make decisions based on their discussions.
 Understanding of Parliament and democratic decision making has been enhanced by a visit from our local MP.
-In addition to School Council, Eco-Warriors, Happiness Heroes, Safeguarding Advocates, Reading Ambassadors and Anti-Bullying Ambassadors, pupils can become Active Playground Leaders and are encouraged to take on a number of responsibilities in Year 6 (e.g. monitors, librarians).
+In addition to School Council, Earth Elementals, Happiness Heroes, Safeguarding Advocates, Reading Ambassadors and Anti-Bullying Ambassadors, pupils can become Active Playground Leaders and are encouraged to take on a number of responsibilities in Year 6 (e.g. monitors, librarians).
 Staff support them with development of appropriate leadership skills, understanding of timekeeping and the impact their role has on others.

 All children are encouraged to debate topics of interest, express their views and make a meaningful contribution to the running of the school on matters that directly involve pupils.
 They also have a voice via the classroom mindful monsters where they can raise concerns and share ideas.